Cloud Empires and the Platform as Private Sovereign

 Sources

-- MIT Press, Cloud Empires by Vili Lehdonvirta, publisher listing, publication dates, ISBNs, description, author note, and PROSE finalist note, reviewed May 19, 2026.
+- MIT Press, Cloud Empires by Vili Lehdonvirta, publisher listing, publication dates, ISBNs, page count, illustrations, description, author note, and PROSE finalist note, reviewed June 25, 2026.

-- Oxford Internet Institute, "Professor Vili Lehdonvirta", author profile and research background, reviewed May 19, 2026.
+- Oxford Internet Institute, "Professor Vili Lehdonvirta", author profile, research background, cloud infrastructure research, and AI compute research, reviewed June 25, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.